 - 161, 162, 163.
 Freshman Theory I, II, and III: (3 hours each) Basic music skills, elementary harmony and keyboard harmony. - 164.
 Sight Singing and Ear Training I: (1 hour) An introduction to melodic reading, rhythmic reading, and interpretation of musical notation. - 165.
 Sight Singing and Ear Training II: (1 hour) A continuation of the development of musical skills that include minor keys, aural recognition of chords, transcribing melodies and chords, sight reading melodies and more complex rhythms. - 167.
 Sight Singing and Ear Training III: (1 hour) A continuation of aural and oral musical skills including poly-tonal and poly-rhythmic sight reading. - 261, 262.
 Sophomore Theory I, II: (3 hours each) Advanced harmony, 20th century techniques along with keyboard harmony, sight singing, and ear training. - 300.
 Music Skills Comprehensive Exam: (0 hours) An exam based on the content of course in music theory, sight singing, and ear training.
-Students must pass the exam PRIOR to taking upper level music theory courses and the Upper Level Exam. - 351.
-Counterpoint: (3 hours) A compositional and analytical approach to the principles of 18th century contrapuntal practices. - 355.
-Form and Analysis: (3 hours) Exploration of the standard forms of tonal music.
+Students must pass the exam PRIOR to taking upper level music theory courses and the Upper Level Exam. - 310.
+Jazz/Blues Improvisation: (2 hour) Class will continue ear training and listening skills through in-class assignments and transcription to enhance understanding of improvisation techniques and practice.
+Students will be demonstrating appropriate scale choices with chord symbols evidenced by active improvisation participation with each class.
+Prerequisites: MUT 262. - 351.
+Counterpoint: (3 hours) A compositional and analytical approach to the principles of 18th century contrapuntal practices.

+- 355. Form and Analysis: (3 hours) Exploration of the standard forms of tonal music.
 Continuation of sight singing and ear training for sophomores.
 Three regular class meetings plus one lab hour per week.
-Satifies the writing intensive course requirement.

-- 357. Composition: (2 hours) Original composition and arranging in a variety of musical styles.
+Satisfies the writing intensive course requirement. - 357.
+Composition: (2 hours) Original composition and arranging in a variety of musical styles.
 Basic instrumentation and scoring techniques. - 359.
 Orchestration: (2 hours) An introduction to composing and arranging for a variety of orchestral instruments.
 Techniques for scoring for each of the instrument families are examined.
 Prerequisite: MUT 263. - 361.
 Choral Arranging: (2 hours) An introduction to the principles of arranging for a variety of choral ensembles.
 Prerequisite: MUT 263. - 363.
 Composition and Arranging for Contemporary Worship: (2 hours) A course designed to teach students how to compose congregational literature and performance literature for the contemporary worship setting.
 Prerequisite: MUT 263.